Republican attacks Minnesota AG for felony in first debate

 Ellison — a former congressman, state legislator and criminal defense attorney — countered that Schultz, 36, a hedge fund attorney who has no courtroom experience, doesn’t have the knowledge needed to be Minnesota’s Chief Legal Officer.

-Crime, abortion rights and the Feeding Our Future scandal — a $250 million food program theft that raised questions about whether state officials responded to it correctly — dominated their heated debate on Minnesota Public Radio, their first of four before the Nov.
+Crime, abortion rights and the Feeding Our Future scandal — a $250 million food program theft that raised questions regarding whether state officials responded to it correctly — dominated their heated debate on Minnesota Public Radio, their first of four before the Nov.
 8 election in what is considered a close race.
 Here are some takeaways:

 CRIMINALITY